antoine-chenevier/Sys-info-Projet/README.md

 127.0.0.1:6379> GET add1
 "[\"Antoine\", \"Christian\", 1672527600.0, 9034]"
 ```
-So as we can see the transation amout has been modified
+So as we can see the transaction amout has been modified

 ## Hash function in V2

-Here we chose the SHA-256 for hashing the transations, and we chose this functions for multiple reasons:
+Here we chose the SHA-256 for hashing the transactions, and we chose this functions for multiple reasons:

   1- Security strength: SHA-256 is part of the SHA-2 family, which has shown to provide a higher level of security compared to its previous hashing algorithms